abc/dfc/README.md

 representing the number of times that filename was found within the directory structure.

+A summary is also produced, with the count of unique, duplicate and total files.
+The summary is added to the end of the output.txt file.

 ## License

 This project is licensed under either of